Install xNIC on Linux

 Increasing the Number of Groups Being Consumed by the xNIC

-Linux environments limit the amount of groups that can be consumed by the xNIC.
+Linux environments limit the number of groups that can be consumed by the xNIC.
 By default, the value is set to 20.
 If a user needs to consume more than 20 groups through a single xNIC, they need to make a change to the kernel parameter, net.ipv4.igmp_max_memberships, in the systctl.conf file.

 To do this: